GLOBAL MARKETS-Stocks gain on factory data, bund yields rise

 A business survey showed activity at China's factories

-shrank in April at the fastest pace for a year as new orders
+shrank in April at its fastest pace for a year as new orders

 fell, hardening the case for policy stimulus to boost the